diskuv/dk/README.md

 1. SHA-256 checksums on all assets, including source code, except local file assets may optionally have SHA-1 checksums.
 SHA-1 checksums provide interoperability with tools like `git` and Meta's `watchman`.
    With OpenBSD signify signing of the SHA-256 checksums enforced for the `dk` registry (the 3rd control), we gain an assertion that a trusted human authored a source code change.
    That will not stop social engineering attacks like the [xz backdoor](https://www.akamai.com/blog/security-research/critical-linux-backdoor-xz-utils-discovered-what-to-know), but it is an improvement over blindly trusting git commmits.
-2. No tiny packages; that improves asset quality and eases auditing.
+2. No tiny packages; that improves bundle quality and eases auditing.
 Initially it may be that you can't submit a package whose binary size is under 1MB.
 3. OpenBSD signify-based keys to identify software.
 The reference implementation generates build keys on first build, and they can be cached in CI if you trust your CI vendor:

    <!-- $MDX skip -->